INFJ: The Advocate (Introverted, Intuitive, Feeling, Judging)

 Friendships with INFJ Person

 INFJs are usually quite private personality types, making them difficult to understand.
 They place great importance on deep, close relationships and can easily be hurt, although they often hide these feelings from others.
 People with this personality type sometimes feel misunderstood.
-Interacting with an INFJ involves providing support and understanding their need to retreat into themselves for rest.
+Interacting with an INFJ involves providing support and understanding that they need time to recharge in solitude.
 You can be a good friend by taking the time to assess their strengths and understand their perspectives.

 INFJs are usually very close and connected with their children, being attuned to their feelings.
 They often have high standards, expecting a lot from their children.
 INFJs encourage them to pursue their interests and talents in order to fully realize their individual potential.
 They nurture kind, caring, and compassionate personalities.